Insight: Making France work again

 The next three decades are sometimes called the "Pitiful 30"

-Unwilling to switch from a pre-oil crisis policy of boosting consumption with low sales taxes, French politicians used labor to fund the bulk of the welfare spend.
-The result, 30 years later, is that French labor charges are among the highest in the European Union with those in Sweden and Belgium.
+Unwilling to switch from a pre-oil crisis policy of boosting consumption with low sales taxes, French politicians used labour to fund the bulk of the welfare spend.
+The result, 30 years later, is that French labour charges are among the highest in the European Union with those in Sweden and Belgium.

 The high productivity of its workers might have compensated for their rising cost.
 But decisions such as the 1997 cut in the working week from 39 to 35 hours meant many French were also starting to work less.